ESMValGroup/ESMValTool/doc/sphinx/source/community/backward_compatibility.rst

 Scope
 -----

-The ESMValTool policy on backward compatibility aims at balancing two competing needs: the occasional need of improvements or maintenance to break backward compatibility and the need for stability for existing users and developers.
+The ESMValTool and ESMValCore policy on backward compatibility aims at balancing two competing needs: the occasional need of improvements or maintenance to break backward compatibility and the need for stability for existing users and developers.
 The following aspects are covered by this policy: